LeSpocky/ptxdist/doc/dev_manual.rst

     endif

-.. important:: Do not add these ``select`` statements to the correspondig menu entry.
+.. important:: Do not add these ``select`` statements to the corresponding menu entry.
   They must belong to the main menu entry of the package to ensure that the calculation of the dependencies between the packages is done in a correct manner.